-A quick and easy Hungarian chicken paprikash recipe using traditional Hungarian sweet paprika...
-Also known as Chicken Paprikas or Csirkepaprikás, this simple spicy & creamy chicken recipe served over broad egg noodles boasts big flavor!
+An easy Hungarian chicken paprikash recipe (AKA paprikas or poppycosh) using traditional Hungarian sweet paprika… Serve this simple spicy & creamy chicken dish over buttered egg noodles for a flavorful weeknight dinner!

 This is a sponsored conversation on behalf of No Yolks; all opinions and text are my own.
 Thanks for supporting me and the brands I love!